Search results for

 In fact as long you stick to major brands, third-party cables are probably superior — Apple tends to overcharge for its own accessories.

 Some heat is a natural byproduct, and you should expect extra with wireless charging.
-Overheating is a possibility though, and your iPhone seems too hot to the touch, take it off its charger immediately.
+Overheating is a possibility, though, and if your iPhone seems too hot to the touch, take it off its charger immediately.
 Normally, Apple’s own safeguards will shut down charging if internal temperatures are too high.

 Optimized Battery Charging is a feature introduced with iOS 13.
-Its purpose is to slow the rate your battery degrades by reducing the time your iPhone spends fully charged. iOS tries to understand your daily charging routine, and halt charging at 80% until shortly before it expects you to disconnect.
-At that point it’ll try to top up, but you might find your phone with less than 100% if you grab it unusually early.
+Its purpose is to slow the rate your battery degrades by reducing the time your iPhone spends fully charged. iOS tries to understand your daily charging routine, halting charging at 80% until shortly before it expects you to disconnect.
+At that point, it’ll try to top up, but you might find your phone with less than 100% if you grab it unusually early.

 Wireless charging only works with the iPhone 8 and later.
 Anything older than the iPhone 8 is not compatible.